 Asking questions about the subject is probably your best test of competency.
 Ask the contractor two or three of these questions and see if they know the answer.

 Are they aware that putting brackets on posts is a waste of money and not recommended by any of the retrofit guidelines listed below?

 1).
 Ask your contractor if they are familiar with all the extant retrofit guidelines.

 - They should be familiar with the Bay Area’s Regional “Standard Plan A”

 - And have studied “Appendix Chapter A3” of the 2016 International Existing Building Code

 - Ask if the contractor knows about Seattle’s “Project Impact Retrofit Guidelines”

-- And finally, the most recent and best guideline, published by the Federal Emergency Management Agency after the Napa earthquake, “Earthquake Strengthening of Cripple Walls in Wood Frame Dwellings”
+- A guideline published by the Federal Emergency Management Agency after the Napa earthquake, “Earthquake Strengthening of Cripple Walls in Wood Frame Dwellings”

 Professionals such as members of the American Society of Home Inspectors are a good source for referrals.
 They see retrofits everyday and will know which contractor does quality work.